Open problems in PDE models for knowledge-based animal movement via nonlocal perception and cognitive mapping

 \begin{oppr} In what sense do solutions exist to solve problem \eqref{SDA-densite-1}?
 Due to the possibility of the equation remaining linear (in the variable $u$), this should not be as difficult a task as other well-posedness problems discussed thus far in principle.
 On the other hand, the form described here features irregular coefficients at higher order, which introduces other difficulties. \end{oppr}

 \begin{oppr} How can one meaningfully incorporate nonlocal perception in addition to the mechanism of learning outlined in model \eqref{SDA-densite-1} and the preceding discussion?
 What differences in solution behaviour does one observe with only one mechanism (e.g., learning or perception) vs. both mechanisms simultaneously? \end{oppr}

 Motivated by the formulations above, one may incorporate the idea of a satisfaction measure with those introduced in \cite{Ranta1999} so that foragers may update their advection rates based on (possibly incomplete) knowledge of the local resource density and an \textit{expected} resource density.
-Recall the form of the cognitive map $m(x,t)/\overline{m}(t)$ introduced in model \eqref{scalar-eqn-averagedensity}, where $\overline{m}(t)$ denotes the average resource density over the entire habitat at time $t$.
-Then, the advection rate can be taken as a composite function with the new satisfaction measure $s(x,t) = m(x,t) / \overline{m}(t)$, where $s>1$ in above average resource areas and $s<1$ in below average resource areas.
-Depending on the expected behaviour of the forager, $\omega (s)$ can be formulated so that the advection speed either increases or decreases (such as the discontinuous example above), or even changes sign, depending on this satisfaction ratio.
+Recall the form of the cognitive map $m(x,t)/\overline{m}(t)$ introduced in model \eqref{scalar-eqn-averagedensity}, where $\overline{m}(t)$ denotes the average resource density at time $t$.
+The advection rate can then be taken as a composite function with the new satisfaction measure $s(x,t) = m(x,t) / \overline{m}(t)$, where $s>1$ in above average resource areas and $s<1$ in below average resource areas.
+Depending on the expected behaviour of the forager, $\omega (s)$ can be formulated so that the advection speed either increases or decreases, or even changes sign, depending on this satisfaction ratio.
 This begins to address a key difference between spatial memory and attribute memory: the formulations above provide at least one direction to distinguish between the \textit{quality} of movement decisions and behaviour, rather than the mere locations that are desirable or undesirable.

-\textbf{Open Question:} For the new model \eqref{SDA-densite-1}, can the starvation-driven switch between two cognitive mechanisms, foraging and home attraction, generate nontrivial spatiotemporal dynamics and patterns?
+\begin{oppr} For the new model \eqref{SDA-densite-1}, can the starvation-driven switch between two cognitive mechanisms, foraging and home attraction, generate nontrivial spatiotemporal dynamics and patterns?
 Biologically, would such realistic switches benefit or impair the species?
 What other satisfaction measures can be introduced to act as a behaviour modification mechanism?
 Due to the potential complexity of the model, even a detailed exploration of simulated solutions for this problem may provide meaningful insights into potential space-use outcomes. \end{oppr}